ciaomarian/Frogger_14/README.md

 First, clone or download the repo to your local machine.
 Once downloaded, launch the index.html file in your preferred browser.

 **The Goal of the game is to navigate to the water at the top of the screen without hitting enemy bugs.**
+**If you hit enemy bugs 3 times in sucession, you will lose, with an option to restart the game.**

 **Description:**